TTitcombe/Casset/README.md

 * zimmerk https://api.bintray.com/conan/zimmerk/conan
 * bincrafters https://api.bintray.com/conan/bincrafters/public-conan

-Get an [IEX account](https://iexcloud.io/) and make a note of your keys.

 ### Installing
 Clone this repository and build it with CMake (preferable in a directory outside your source)